anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 * 𝑑 (0 to 1), and
 * 𝑞 (0 to 2)

-Then generated all possible combinations of these parameters.
+Then all possible combinations of these parameters.
 For each combination, an ARIMA model was fitted to the data, and its AIC was computed.
 The model with the lowest AIC value was selected as the best model.

  **Critical Values:**